 There is advice and guidance if about how to look after your mental wellbeing:

 NHS 111 service

 You do not need to call NHS 111 to go into self-isolation.
-If your symptoms worsen during home isolation or are no better after seven days, contact NHS 111 online(external link opens in a new window / tab).
+If your symptoms worsen during home isolation or are no better after 10 days, contact NHS 111 online.

 If you have no internet access, call NHS 111.
 For a medical emergency dial 999.